Trinadhreddy1184/WarehouseManagerAI_MultiAgent/README.md

 For Docker users, run `./run_all.sh` to build and start all services.
 See `docs/architecture.md` for a high‑level overview of the system and detailed instructions.

+## Troubleshooting

+Running on resource-constrained instances?
+Refer to [`docs/troubleshooting.md`](docs/troubleshooting.md) for tips on inspecting and reducing memory usage when provisioning the stack on hosts such as `t3.small`.